Why Your Dog Can’t Breathe And What You Need To Do

 Elongated Soft Palate

-The soft palate is the soft part of the roof of the mouth as opposed to the hard part.
 An elongated soft palate is one that is longer than usual and extends into the larynx often entering or occluding the opening of the trachea (wind-pipe).

-This picture shows an elongated soft palate pre surgery that sits on the ET tube.
-After surgery it has been trimmed so that the airway is open and not obscured.
+This picture shows an elongated soft palate pre-surgery that sits on the ET tube.
+After surgery, it has been trimmed so that the airway is open and not obscured.
 Photo courtesy of Cambridge University Vet Department.

 Everted Laryngeal Saccules

-Laryngeal saccules or laryngeal ventricles are small soft tissue masses located between the vocal folds and the lateral wall of the larynx.
 In brachycephalic breeds, the saccules can become everted and protrude into the laryngeal opening, when the air pressure in the larynx is high.
-This can cause brachycephalic airway symptoms such as snoring, noisy breathing, coughing, nasal congestion, and shortness of breath in affected dogs.

 Laryngeal Collapse